At a Glance

 Directions:

-Parking is available adjacent to the trail at the following points (listed from north to south):
+Parking is available adjacent to the trail at nine major access points (listed from south to north):

 • Monkton (Mile Marker 7): From I-83, take Exit 27 to MD Route 137/Mount Carmel Road east.
 At MD Route 45/York Road, turn right (south) and take York for 600 feet to first road on the left – MD Route 138/Monkton Road.
 Turn left (east) onto Monkton Road for 3 miles.
 Just after crossing Gunpowder Falls, look for parking lot & park office (open on weekends) on left.
 This site has restrooms, water, telephones, & picnic tables; a convenience store is open on weekends.
 Parking is limited.